 Can I Prep Fresh Margaritas in Advance?

 Yes!
-Feel free to make a big batch and keep it for a few days in the fridge.
+Feel free to make a big batch of lime margaritas and keep it for a few days in the fridge.
 Between the lime juice and the alcohol, homemade margaritas stay fresh for a couple days.

 Can I Omit the Agave?